 I recently returned from a few days on the road chasing fall colors around Colorado.
 One of the great aspects about mini adventures like this is the panoply of people I meet out there.
-Of course, there are the requisite landscape shooters to be found at every overlook, but somewhat surprisingly were all the other photographers.
+Of course, there are the requisite landscape shooters to be found at every overlook, but somewhat surprising were all the other photographers.
 Wedding, architectural, food, portrait, action sports (yours truly) and everyone that wields a camera was to be found extending tripods on cold mornings or late afternoons looking for autumn magic.

 What is it that we adore so much about fall?
-And for my part what else can be written about the love affair that so many outdoor photographers have with this vibrant season.
-Well I’ll take a shot at it.
+And for my part, what else can be written about the love affair that so many outdoor photographers have with this vibrant season.
+Well, I’ll take a shot at it.
 But first let’s talk about what you’ll need!

-Sigma 24-70 f2.8 A. I bet half my fall landscapes are taken with this amazing lens.
+I bet half my fall landscapes are taken with this amazing lens.
 Its ability to go from wide angle to short tele make it incredibly pragmatic and for this reason is practically welded to my camera.

-Sigma 100-400 C. Pulling in distant peaks or singling out compelling bits of the landscape is what this lens is all about.
+Pulling in distant peaks or singling out compelling bits of the landscape is what this lens is all about.
 Be sure to keep this light, sharp powerful telephoto zoom in your pack at all times as its guaranteed to give you some superb shots.

-A few other vital pieces of gear include, tripod, polarizing filter and a split ND Filter.
+A few other vital pieces of gear include a tripod, polarizing filter and a split ND Filter.
 Polarizing filters are a huge boon to fall photographers for their ability to cut through the haze and bring out the blue sky with sharp contrast.
 I keep this on most of the day but remove the polarizer when shooting into the sun or with the sun at my back.

 A two-stop slit ND filter is great for balancing sunlit peaks with forests gone to shade.
 You can also shoot multiple exposures for later processing but I prefer to get it right in camera.

 Using these filters means slowing down your exposure.
 To compensate be sure to use your tripod.
 This way you can use your camera’s lower ISO settings giving you the ultimate image quality.
-IF you are using a DSLR be sure to use your mirror lockup function to keep mirror slap out of the equation.
+If you are using a DSLR be sure to use your mirror lockup function to keep mirror slap out of the equation.
 A good quality tripod can be a joy to use and will undoubtedly lead to stronger compositions and sharper images.